mefelsen/mefelsen.github.io/README.md

 ## Welcome to Matthew Felsen's website!

-Matthew is a student at the University of Kansas, purusing a B.S. in Computer Engineering with an emphasis on embedded systems.
+Matthew is a student at the University of Kansas, pursuing a B.S. in Computer Engineering with an emphasis in embedded systems.

 ### Projects
 - Laser Harp